Nicogreco2001/BioinformaticsThesisRepo/R/README.md

 # CODE FOLDERS
 This repository contains the code and data used for my bachelor's degree thesis in bioinformatics.
-The thesis focuses on exploring the role of long non-coding RNAs (lncRNAs) in medulloblastoma (MB), a malignant brain tumor primarily affecting children worldwide.

 ## FOLDERS CONTENT 🗂️